BlockstreamResearch/bip-frost-dkg/README.md

 ### Abstract

-This document is a work-in-progress Bitcoin Improvement Proposal proposing Distributed Key Generation methods for use in FROST.
+This document is a work-in-progress Bitcoin Improvement Proposal proposing ChillDKG, a distributed key generation protocol (DKG) for use with the FROST threshold signature scheme.

 ### Copyright